AMEST/Skidbladnir/src/Modules/Skidbladnir.Modules/README.md

 ### Abstraction

-There are several types of modules:
+#### Module types
 1. The usual module `Module`.
 Allows you to register and configure all dependent services based on the dependency tree.
 1. Module with background work `RunnubleModule`.
 Extension of a regular module with support for starting and stopping background work in modules.
+1. Module with long running background work `BackgroundModule`.
+Extension of the background work module with support for starting and stopping long background work, which does not affect the start of the rest of the application and can work in the flesh until the application is closed.
+1. Module with scheduled background work `ScheduledModule`.
+Extension of the background work module with support for starting background work with a certain frequency specified by Cron expression

-Module composition:
+#### Module composition
 1. `Type [] DependsModules` - Field of the list of dependencies, which will be recursively collected into one list and all dependencies are configured
 1. ` ModulesConfiguration Configuration` - The field containing the configuration storage object.
 Allows you to get and change settings in the repository of a modular system to change the behavior of modules
 1. `Configure (IServiceCollection services) `- Method in which dependencies are registered

-**Expansion of the composition by the background module:**
+##### Expansion of the composition by the Runnuble module
 1. `StartAsync (IServiceProvider provider, CancellationToken cancellationToken) `- The method that starts the background work of the module
 2. ` StopAsync (CancellationToken cancellationToken) `- The method that stops the background work of the module

+##### Expansion of the composition by the Backgorund module
+1. `ExecuteAsync(IServiceProvider provider, CancellationToken cancellationToken = default)` - Method, launching long-running background work of the module without blocking further application launch

+##### Expansion of the composition by the Scheduled module
+1. `string CronExpression ` - The field containing the Cron Expression on which the background work will be launched
+2. `ExecuteAsync(IServiceProvider provider, CancellationToken cancellationToken = default)` - A method that runs in the background on a schedule

 ### Install
 For use you needed install packages: